cncf/toc/proposals/graduation/dapr.md

 ### Have committers from at least two organizations.

 Dapr makes use of the term "[maintainer](https://github.com/dapr/community/blob/master/community-membership.md#maintainer)" as the noun for a member allowed to accept and merge code contributions.
-To date, the project has [14 active maintainers](https://github.com/dapr/community/blob/master/MAINTAINERS.md), representing 4 organizations.
+To date, the project has [14 active maintainers](https://github.com/dapr/community/blob/master/MAINTAINERS.md), representing 4 companies.

 ### Have achieved and maintained a Open Source Security Foundation Best Practices Badge.